sams91/newsecondproject/README.md

 # newsecondproject
 My second project with a new laptop.
+Hello.